 Using the slicer to chop up bulk food items like a big side of meat or a bucket of veggies also saves you a lot of time and effort.

-In this guide we will look at and compare some of the best meat slicer models on the market for home use in our meat slicer reviews and comparison table.
-We’ve even included a commercial option which may be suited for serious deli meat fans.
+In this guide, we will look at and compare some of the best meat slicer models on the market for home use in our meat slicer reviews and comparisons.

 Chef’s Choice meat slicer offers great performance while being easy to clean.
 While it’s much easier to clean this slicer than many of its contemporaries, it’s not dishwasher safe.

 Unlike some other models listed, the Chef’s Choice 615A is a cinch to take apart and reassemble for easy cleaning – it should take you only around five minutes to disassemble all the parts and give them a wash.